zhaolebor/zhaolebor.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an aspiring engineer and entrepreneur helping building robots for the next generations.
+I'm an aspiring engineer and entrepreneur building robots for the next generations.
 I believe robots, alongside humans, can make the world a better place.

-I am currently working on robot learning from human research and open source autonomous driving.
-Previously, I have worked in the AI, robotics, and venture capital industries.
+I am interested in vision-based data-driven robot learning in human-robot hybrid environments.
+Currently a Master of Science in Robotics student at University of Pennsylvania, I am primarily working on robot learning from human research and open-source autonomous driving.
+Previously, I obtained my BA/BS from Swarthmore College double majoring in Computer Science and Engineering.
+I have worked in the AI, robotics, and venture capital industries.

 {style="text-align: justify;"}